ajharvie/separator/firmware/README.md

 Refer to the paper's supporting information for instructions on how to wire up the microcontroller.

-The firmware will also work on most other arduino boards with minor modifications - just select the pins you're using for the servo and optical sensors by changing the values in the preprocessor definitions.
+The firmware will also work on most other arduino boards with minor modifications (although the board won't fit in the 3D printed mount!) - just select the pins you're using for the servo and optical sensors by changing the values in the preprocessor definitions.